College of Central Florida logo

 2012

-James Henningsen assumed role as college president
+James Henningsen assumed the position of college president.

 🏛️